jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 };
 ```

-The next logical step should then be to make the forwards zone file.
+The next logical step should then be to make the forward zone file.
 To do that just copy an existing zone file as a template for editing, matching the file path you used in `named.conf.local`.
 ```
 sudo cp /etc/bind/db.local /etc/bind/db.homelab.local
 ```

 Now you want to open that file in a text editor and make some changes.
 You can copy my file, just make sure you change it to reflect the correct domain and IP address for your nameserver.
-Important: The serial number needs to be incremented any time you make a change to this file.
+> Important: The serial number needs to be incremented any time you make a change to this file.
 ```
 ;
 ; BIND data file for local loopback interface